-Till now he won this title 7 times in 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017, In total, 7 golds, 1 silver, and 1 bronze.
+He won this title 7 times in 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017, winning 7 golds, 1 silver, and 1 bronze.
 The amazing and riveting tale of this extraordinary man is behind all these wondrous victories.

-In his early days, Boby also won Jr. Mr. Manipur in 1995 and Champion of the Champions title, and the overall title of Mr. India, in 1998.
+In his early days, Boby also won the 1995 Jr. Mr. Manipur and Champion of the Champions title, and the overall title of Mr. India, in 1998.